pysys-test/pysys-test/docs/UserGuide.rst

 out different command line options) using a single PySysTest class, then you should designate all your modes as "primary" as you want *all of them* to execute by default in a quick local test run.
 The `pysys.config.descriptor.TestModesConfigHelper.makeAllPrimary` helper function can do this.

-The first mode listed is designated the "primary" mode which means it's the one that is used by default when running your tests without a ``--mode`` argument.

 Sometimes your modes will have multiple dimensions, such as database, web browser, compression type, authentication type etc, and you may want your tests to run in all combinations of each item in each dimension list.